wltrup/WTOpenSource/README.md

 **Combinatorics** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining functions to efficiently compute permutations and combinations of given elements, as well as factorials and binomial coefficients.

+(2024) Please note that some of the functionality provided by this library is now available in Apple's [Swift Algorithms](https://github.com/apple/swift-algorithms) package.

 ---

 ### (2019)-(**Math**) [NumberTheory](https://github.com/wltrup/NumberTheory) ([top](https://github.com/wltrup/WTOpenSource#general-purpose-libraries-top))